 To send push notifications to your app on iOS devices, you’ll register the the Apple Push Notification service (APNs).
 For app on Android, you’ll register with Google Cloud Messaging for Android (GCM).

 Before you can send push notifications to your app on iOS devices, you'll need to get set up so that Apple knows you'll be sending notifications.
 To do that, you'll need to do the following:

 - Generate an SSL signing certificate you can use to generate a .p12 certificate.

 - Create an Apple App ID through which you can associate push notifications support with your app.

-- Generate a .p12 certificate you can use to create an App Services notifier.
+- Generate a .p12 certificate you can use to create an API BaaS notifier.
 The certificate will be sent to APNs with push notification requests.

-For more information see "How the pieces connect" in Adding push notifications support.
+For more information see "How the pieces connect" in Setting up push notification support.

 Generating an SSL signing certificate

 First, you'll create an SSL signing certificate that you can use to generate a .p12 certificate.
 To generate an SSL signing certificate, do the following: